Passion Vietnam & Cambodia

 Then you will visit a ceramics factory specialized for antique reproduction where you can learn the ceramic production process and know the life and work of young workers.

 Continue discovering the ancient village of Bat Trang by traveling through narrow lanes, with many workshops and family temples.
-Visit the temple dedicated to the Mother Protector of the village where you can practice offerings and burn votive paper as the Vietnamese do.
+Visit the temple dedicated to the Mother Protector of the village where you can practice offerings and burn the votive paper as the Vietnamese do.
 Stop in a small workshop of young painters who decorate vases by hand and meet a family that produces small paintings on ceramics.
-You will also go to greet a family where you will have the opportunity to admire a beautiful courtyard decorated with original way by the broken ceramics gathered in the village.
+You will also go to greet a family where you will have the opportunity to admire a beautiful courtyard decorated with the original way by the broken ceramics gathered in the village.
 Then visit the old town hall dedicated to the Genius Protector of the village and the centennial oven “Lo Bau”.
 At last, you can watch the demonstration of a craftsman who can turn a piece of clay into many different products with his very capable hands.
 You can, if you wish, try crafting something of your very own.